-St. Joe's occasionally has volunteers in our classrooms.
-Volunteers are not allowed to accompany children to the bathroom or change diapers.
-In infant rooms, volunteers can hold babies but cannot carry them from place to place.
-During emergency drills, volunteers are not to carry children out of the building.
-Volunteers in the center have completed background checks on file.
+St. Joe's CDC occasionally has volunteers in our classrooms.
+Volunteers who work directly with children are subject to the same stringent background checks as our staff.
 At no time are volunteers left alone with children.
 Volunteers are not considered part of our staffing ratios.

-USDA Nondiscrimination Statement Published: 10/15/2015 8:28 AM
+USDA NONDISCRIMINATION STATEMENT (PUBLISHED: 10/15/2015 8:28 AM)